 This is why semi-permanent dyes (those that do not need a developer) are temporary and they can’t lighten the hair.

 What if I put less developer in the dye?

 As you can imagine, if without developer we can not lift as much and we can not set the little color we apply, if we put it only a little developer we will begin to see that the hair lifts a little tone and color can last somewhat.

 However, this practice is not recommended.
 If we want acceptable results we must use the normal ratio of dye and perioxide, which is 1 to 1.
 Any measure below that is not going to guarantee us anything.

-The hydrogen peroxide to dye will depend on the effect we want to achieve.
-The volume of the product you choose when you dye your hair will determine how light or dark the color will look.
+The developer to dye will depend on the effect we want to achieve.
+The volume of the peroxide of the developer you choose when you dye your hair will determine how light or dark the color will look.

-As I told you, one of the two functions of hydrogen peroxide is to lighten the hair.
-The more we have to clarify, the more volumes we will have to use.
+As we mentioned earlier, one of the two functions of developer is to lighten the hair.
+The more we have to lift, the more volumes we will have to use.

 What is 10-volume peroxide used for?
-Well, this type of hydrogen peroxide is used for dark colors mainly.
+Well, this type of developer is used for dark colors mainly.
 Why?
 Because we do not need to lighten, the function of peroxide when we apply a dark dye, (dark brown or black) is simply to make the color permanent.
 Nothing else.

 The water of 10 is also used for hair with few gray hairs that want to dye dark.
 The reason is that the gray hair has no color, so it is not necessary to lighten, it is only necessary that the color is permanent.

 As 10-volume water to dye the hair I would definitely recommend the Igora Royal Color from Schwarzkoft.
 The reason is that it helps to fix the color pigments very well.
 And when we are applying a water of 10 we are usually working only the color, not the rinse.
 That’s why this Schwarzkoft seems to me the best option: